 When the retailer first announced plans to expand north, most people expected the company to succeed.
 In fact, using Vision Critical’s customer insight platform in 2012, we found that over half (52%) of Canadian shoppers who were aware of Target at that time were excited that the retailer was coming.
 And of those shoppers, four-in-five (81%) expressed interest in visiting the new Canadian locations.
 Target’s sterling reputation and brand equity gave them a head start crossing the border.

 So what went wrong?

-Cornell offered several explanations, including the company’s quick expansion: “We missed the mark from the beginning by taking on too much too fast,” he said.
+Cornell offered several explanations, including the company’s quick expansion, “We missed the mark from the beginning by taking on too much too fast."
 Some experts point to the weak Canadian dollar as a contributing factor.
 Others believe Target underestimated the power of Wal-Mart Canada.

 Target’s struggles in Canada can also be attributed to a miscalculation of what makes the Canadian shopper tick.
 The company assumed it could coast on its reputation, but its actions in the early stages of the expansion suggests it didn’t understand why Canadian customers loved Target’s U.S. stores.
 Here are 3 things Target didn’t get right when it comes to meeting the expectations of the Canadian shopper:

 - Sticker shock